 Alternative: Zucchini, romaine lettuce, iceberg lettuce, okra, green beans, and spinach

 When your stomach is already irritated, you’re trying to avoid bloating further (see above).
-As you probably know, the carbonation found in soda can only increase your bloat.
+The carbonation found in soda can increase your bloat.

 Alternative: Warm ginger tea or water